adamsilver/fdpb/03-Book-A-Flight.md

 We really need a control with the features of a search box and select box rolled into one.
 As the user types a destination, suggestions appear allowing them to autocomplete the field.
 This saves time scrolling through a plethora of destinations.

-HTML5 provides `datalist` which does just this.
-Unfortunately, it's so buggy[^] that it's impossible to design a robust solution for consumption on the open web.
+HTML5 provides `datalist` which does exactly this.
+Unfortunately, it's so buggy[^] that it's impossible to design a robust solution for use on the open web.

 We'll have to design a custom component.
 To do this, we'll need to follow some important rules[^alice barlett talk bruce lawson?].
 A custom component must: